matiti5132421/Group_Omega_Mathias_Haberli_Sophie_Daya/README.md

 ## 9. CamemBERT Error Analysis

 In this section, we turn our spotlight on our best model, CamemBERT.
 We will delve into an analysis of the errors made by the model on the testing data.
 By examining where and why errors occur, we aim to gain a deeper understanding of its behavior.
 This insight is crucial as it might lead to potential improvements, enhancing the model's performance further.
+You can find the python code of the following graphs in our code, at the chapter 7.3.
+Here! : [Jupyter Notebook](https://colab.research.google.com/drive/1qFdVwjp82fv_aWV2Qpf-62F4_Zq41fXt?usp=sharing)

 ### 9.1.
 Confusion Matrix of Erroneous Predictions